crafty-arl/Txt2Logo/README.md

 ## contact us ✉️

-have questions or need support? reach out to us at [support@craftthefuture.com](mailto:support@craftthefuture.com).
+have questions or need support? reach out to us at (mailto:carl@craftthefuture.xyz).

 let's craft the future together! 🌟
 ```